 Matcha as an Ingredient

-Apart from the preparation of the traditional Matcha drink, the green tea powder has long been an integral part of Japanese cuisine as an ingredient in a wide variety of food and drinks.
+Apart from the preparation of the traditional Matcha drink, the green tea powder has long been an integral part of Japanese cuisine.
+Nowadays, Matcha is an ingredient in a wide variety of food and drinks.
 Classic examples are the use of Matcha in mixed milk or juice beverages, yogurt, ice cream or chocolate.
-It is also often used to flavour and dye typical Japanese dishes such as soba noodles, mochi and wagashi or to refine other leaf teas.
+It is also often used to flavour and dye typical Japanese dishes such as soba noodles and mochi or to refine other teas.
 Traditionally, this would be done with Sencha, Genmaicha and Kukicha.

 In more recent years, the popularity of Matcha in modern cuisine around the world has brought up new creations such as sorbet, iced match latte, macarons, cookies or brownies – all shining in the striking green of the Matcha powder.